- Weekly update

 A bad week for

-UK fiscal policy
+US fiscal policy

-The information contained in this document is believed to be correct but cannot be guaranteed.
+The information contained in this article is believed to be correct but cannot be guaranteed.
 Past performance is not a reliable indicator of future results.
 The value of investments and the income from them may fall as well as rise and is not guaranteed.
 An investor may not get back the original amount invested.
 Opinions constitute our judgment as at the date shown and are subject to change without notice.
-This document is not intended as an offer or solicitation to buy or sell securities, nor does it constitute a personal recommendation.
+This article is not intended as an offer or solicitation to buy or sell securities, nor does it constitute a personal recommendation.
 Where links to third party websites are provided, Close Brothers Asset Management accepts no responsibility for the content of such websites nor the services, products or items offered through such websites.
-CBAM6115.